-In which $c^s$ is the count for the relevant subpopulation (e.g., participants, by-mail ballot returners) and $c^T$ is the count of the larger population (e.g., registrants, by-mail ballot requesters).
+In which c^s is the count for the relevant subpopulation (e.g., participants, by-mail ballot returners) and c^T is the count of the larger population (e.g., registrants, by-mail ballot requesters).
 For instance, the number of ballots cast is to a large degree a function of the number of registrants.
-In this case, the outcome of interest may be a (the logit of the) rate (e.g., registration rate, participation rate, ballot return rate), and the outcome of interest can be expressed as $M_i$ for jurisdiction i:
+In this case, the outcome of interest may be a (the logit of the) rate (e.g., registration rate, participation rate, ballot return rate), and the outcome of interest can be expressed as M_i for jurisdiction i:

-1) $$M_1 = med(|(\hat{y}i - y_i) - med(\hat{y}i - y_i)|)$$
+1) $$M_1 = med(|(\widehat{y}i - y_i) - med(\widehat{y}i - y_i)|)$$

-&lt;sup>13 The logit is used rather than the rate because the rate is bound between 0 and 1, and is thus unlikely to follow a normal distribution.
+13 The logit is used rather than the rate because the rate is bound between 0 and 1, and is thus unlikely to follow a normal distribution.
 One limitation of the logit is that it is undefined for rates that are 0 or 1.
 For jurisdictions that report such values, they were automatically flagged as potentially being errors.